ZAMERT/4500J_WorkPackage1/README.md

     -orapid_docs/ABB.RobotWareDoc.OmniCore-7.10/Documentation/en/rapid_manual_html
 ```

 This produces 669 HTML files, one per RAPID instruction or data type.
+The
+extracted RobotWare documentation also includes `rapid_kernel` and
+`rapid_overview`, which are indexed by default in the segmented pipeline.

 ---